Apoptosis: TNF pathway

-TNF-alpha is a cytokine produced mainly by activated macrophages, and is the major extrinsic mediator of apoptosis.
-Most cells in the human body have two receptors for TNF-alpha: TNFR1 and TNFR2.
-The binding of TNF-alpha to TNFR1 has been shown to initiate the pathway that leads to caspase activation via the intermediate membrane proteins TNF receptor-associated death domain (TRADD) and Fas-associated death domain protein (FADD). cIAP1/2 can inhibit TNF-α signaling by binding to TRAF2.
+TNF is a cytokine produced mainly by activated macrophages, and is the major extrinsic mediator of apoptosis.
+Most cells in the human body have two receptors for TNF: TNFR1 and TNFR2.
+The binding of TNF to TNFR1 has been shown to initiate the pathway that leads to caspase activation via the intermediate membrane proteins TNF receptor-associated death domain (TRADD) and Fas-associated death domain protein (FADD). cIAP1/2 can inhibit TNF signaling by binding to TRAF2.
 FLIP inhibits the activation of caspase-8.
 Binding of this receptor can also indirectly lead to the activation of transcription factors involved in cell survival and inflammatory responses.
 However, signalling through TNFR1 might also induce apoptosis in a caspase-independent manner.
-The link between TNF-alpha and apoptosis shows why an abnormal production of TNF-alpha plays a fundamental role in several human diseases, especially in autoimmune diseases.
-The TNF-alpha receptor superfamily also includes death receptors (DRs), such as DR4 and DR5.
+The link between TNF and apoptosis shows why an abnormal production of TNF plays a fundamental role in several human diseases, especially in autoimmune diseases.
+The TNF receptor superfamily also includes death receptors (DRs), such as DR4 and DR5.
 These receptors bind to the protein TRAIL and mediate apoptosis.
 Apoptosis is known to be one of the primary mechanisms of targeted cancer therapy.
 Luminescent iridium complex-peptide hybrids (IPHs) have recently been designed, which mimic TRAIL and bind to death receptors on cancer cells, thereby inducing their apoptosis.